George Fox: Birth and family

 His birthplace was, and remains, a small rural community, situated about 15 miles (24 km) south-west of Leicester, 10 miles (16 km) north of Coventry, and about a mile from Market Bosworth.
 Located just a few hundred yards off the ancient Roman road of Watling Street, the Leicestershire–Warwickshire and East–West Midlands boundary, once the border between the Danelaw and Anglo-Saxon England, and about eight miles north-west of High Cross, where Watling Street meets the Fosse Way, it lies close to the geographical centre of England.
-The manor house and the freehold of the village were held by the Purefoy family, Puritans and relatives of the regicide, William Purefoy.
-No buildings survive in Fenny Drayton from Fox's time with the exception of the parish church of St Michael and All Angels, containing the font in which he and his siblings were baptised and the elaborate tombs of the Purefoy squires.
-The house where Fox was born and grew up was demolished in the 19th century however its location is marked by a monument erected in 1872.
+The manor and freehold of the village were held by the Purefoy family, Puritans and relatives of the regicide, William Purefoy.
+No buildings survive in Fenny Drayton from Fox's time with the exception of the parish church.
+The church contains the font in which Fox and his siblings are presumed to have been baptised and the elaborate tombs of the Purefoy squires.

-Fox's birth and upbringing fell during the early Stuart period, towards the end of the comparatively peaceful interval that fell between the English Reformation and the English Civil War.
-The Reformation had taken the once homogeneously Roman Catholic England to a place of deep religious divisions: firstly between Protestants and Roman Catholic Recusants, and secondly between Anglican Protestants and Puritans, the former content with Elizabeth I’s Calvinist Episcopal reform of the Church of England, the latter thinking it insufficiently radical.
-The Puritans themselves were subdivided between the Presbyterians (before the Restoration of 1660, mostly members of the Established Church seeking to reform its polity and liturgy) and the dissenters such as the Separatists, the Independents, the Baptists, and the Familists.
-Finally, within both the High Church Episcopalian party of the Established Church, and among Independents and Baptists, there were further tensions between those with either Calvinist or Arminian views on volition and soteriology.
-These divisions would proliferate during the Civil War, thanks in large part to Fox's adult ministry.
-As noted, his own family had been touched by the violence of the Reformation.
-He was born roughly eight months before the death of James I and the accession of his son, Charles I, whose contempt for the House of Commons, persecution of Puritans and unpopular High Church religious policy would help spark the Civil War.